usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

 ## Overview

-The Wolfram Language (WL) Paclet, **RefpropLink**, provides a diverse range of WL wrapper functions that call the individual public subroutines in REFPROP64.DLL of the local NIST REFPROP installation.
+The Wolfram Language (WL) Paclet, **_RefpropLink_**, provides a diverse range of WL wrapper functions that call the individual public subroutines in REFPROP64.DLL of the local NIST REFPROP installation.
 The file `Installation.nb` is a Wolfram Language Notebook that provides the required installation steps.
 Opening this file directly in Mathematica, the user can easily follow along with the steps to:

-   - Uninstall any and all existing **RefpropLink** paclets if they exist.
+   - Uninstall any and all existing **_RefpropLink_** paclets if they exist.
    - Install the paclet in the user's local Mathematica environment (only required once for each user)
-   - Verify that RefpropLink is properly installed
+   - Verify that **_RefpropLink_** is properly installed

 This instructions file is extremely useful for initial installation and providing examples of loading and using the RefProp wrapper functions.

-## Pre-Requisites
+## Prerequisites

    - **NIST REFPROP** 9.1 or later **_must_** be installed to make use of the wrapper functions provided here.
 However, **NIST REFPROP 10.x** is recommended.
 See [NIST.gov](https://www.nist.gov/srd/refprop) for licensing.
    - **Wolfram Mathematica 12.1** or later (paclet will not install in earlier versions)